isomerpages/moe-standrewssec/_co-curricular-activities/Uniformed Groups/National Police Cadet Corps (NPCC).md

 variant: tiptap
 ---
 <h2>National Police Cadet Corps (NPCC)</h2>
+<p>The SASS National Police Cadet Corps (NPCC) aims to develop our members
+into active citizens and community leaders.
+In partnership with the Singapore Police Force, NPCC plays a vital role in crime prevention and keeping Singapore safe.
+Through our programmes, we nurture important values such as resilience, integrity, service, and excellence, shaping cadets into responsible and disciplined individuals.</p>
+<p>NPCC offers a wide range of activities both in and out of school, providing
+cadets with enriching experiences.
+These include in-school and Ubin camps, visits to the Home Team Academy (HTA), and hands-on activities like .22 revolver live shooting.
+Through these activities, cadets develop leadership skills, teamwork, and a strong sense of duty to the community.</p>
 <h3>CCA Schedule</h3>
 <p>Training Day(s): &nbsp; Wednesday (Odd Week) &amp; Friday (Even Week)</p>
 <p>Training Time: &nbsp; 3.30 - 6.00 PM (Odd Wed), 2.30 - 5.30 PM (Even Fri)</p>